arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 * Set the image filename as the image Title.
 * Set the image filename as the image Caption.
 * Set the image filename as the image Description.
 * Set the image filename as the image Alt Text.
+This was a default feature in WordPress before 4.7.
+This option restores this essential feature which is great for SEO.
+* Insert Image Title into post HTML.
+WordPress stopped adding Image Titles to images since WordPress 3.5.
+This option restores it.
 * Remove hyphens from the image filename.
 * Remove underscores from the image filename.
+* Remove full stops from filename.
+* Remove commas from filename.
+* Remove all numbers from filename.
 * Choose to turn off any of the above mentioned features.

 With the bulk updater you can: